+Event Technology Trends were a hot topic at the 2018 PCMA Convening Leaders Conference!
 Earlier this month, from January 7 to 10, over 4,500 meeting and event professionals gathered in Nashville, TN for the PCMA annual Convening Leaders conference.
 I was fortunate to be able to go this year.
 It was my first time attending, so I had no idea what to expect.
 But after experiencing four high-intensity days, I’ve come away impressed by the caliber of content, people, and effort that goes into executing this unforgettable annual conference.

 The biggest takeaway out of my experience at PCMA’s Convening Leaders is my new insight into how technology will shape the near and long-term future of the events industry.
 I had the opportunity to attend event technology-focused sessions that discussed everything from general event digitization trends and design innovation to specific technologies like VR and AR.
 In addition to the interesting sessions and discussions, I also got to experience Nashville’s brand new digitally-enhanced Music City Convention Center.

 At EventMobi, we believe that sharing is caring, so I’m going to share with you the insights that I gained from the sessions I attended at the conference, show you photos of the beautiful venue, and describe some of the fun tech I got to play with!

 PCMA Education Sessions